 Single- and two-train (time and strike) clocks and two weight cuckoos.
-These clocks have one or two winding holes. $260
+These clocks have one or two winding holes. $295.
+Add $32.50 for alarm mechanisms.

-Triple-chime grandfather clocks.
-These clocks have three weights and allow for a selection of three different melodies to play on the quarter hours. $390 (auto-night shut-off add $65)
+Triple-chime grandfather and mantel clocks.
+These clocks have three weights or three winding holes and allow for a selection of three different melodies to play on the quarter hours. $460 (auto-night shut-off add $75)

 Move grandfather clock.
 Call for estimate.